At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 The above symptoms do not pose a serious danger and, as a rule, go away without medical help within 3 days.
 It is not recommended to disturb a sick puppy.
 There is no need to provoke him to play, force him to eat or drink.
 But bowls with food and clean water should always be nearby.
 If the animal's condition does not improve, it should be shown to a veterinarian.
 It is possible that the vaccinated pet was sick during vaccination, and the vaccination caused even more damage to the weakened body.

-In some situations, owners notice that the puppy's behavior has changed a lot after vaccination.
-The kid experiences constant drowsiness, suffers from shortness of breath and profuse salivation, his skin has acquired a bluish tint.
+In some situations, owners notice that the puppy’s behavior has changed significantly after vaccination.
+The baby experiences constant drowsiness, suffers from shortness of breath and profuse salivation, and his skin has acquired a bluish tint.
 All of these symptoms are a sign that the animal has developed an allergic reaction to the components of the vaccine.
 This simply cannot be done without medical intervention.
 And delay and lack of timely assistance can lead to the death of the animal.
-It is necessary to call a doctor as soon as possible, and before he arrives, give the puppy any antiallergic agent intended for people.
+It is necessary to call a doctor as soon as possible, and before he arrives, give the puppy any antiallergic drug intended for humans.

 Puppies are a source of endless joy and happiness for owners.
 These babies need human care and attention.
 A mandatory element of care is regular vaccination.
-If you take proper care of your four-legged pet and visit the doctor regularly, you will grow up a smart, loyal and devoted friend.
+If you take proper care of your four-legged pet and regularly visit the doctor, you will raise an intelligent, loyal and devoted friend.

 Attention, TODAY only!